 Bangladesh is one of the world’s most densely populated countries.
 There are people everywhere, and the great majority had an Indo-Aryan phenotype and profess Islam… Yet, far in the Hills bordering Myanmar, we find what at Last Places we like to describe as an ‘island of resistance’.
-The Tripura people, a small Animistic and Hindu ethnic group of 60,000 people, clings proudly to its own ways, regardless of who rules the country where they live.
+The Tripura people of Bangladesh, a small Animistic and Hindu ethnic group of 60,000 people, clings proudly to its own ways, regardless of who rules the country where they live.
 The Tripura tribe is divided into several clans.
 Among them, the Gurpai, Jomatia, Dendak, Tongpai, Gorjong, Khakulu, Gaigra, and Murasing.

 Economy